Moving to South Africa

 If you want to take your car to South Africa, this can be arranged with Britannia.
 However, this is only possible if you are a returning national or have a permanent residence visa – you must have the correct permit and be ready to pay any applicable duty or tax.

 When relocating, you will almost certainly need to transfer money from the UK to South Africa or make international payments before your arrival.
-Britannia International Movers can recommend reputable foreign currency exchange services to help protect you from exchange rate fluctuations, and save you time and money on international payments.
+Britannia Movers International can recommend reputable foreign currency exchange services to help protect you from exchange rate fluctuations and save you time and money on international payments.
+You can find out more on the IFX website

 Travelling to South Africa from the UK

-Flight times from the UK TO Australia vary dependent on stopovers.
+Flight times from the UK to South Africa vary dependent on stopovers.
 The majority of direct flights take 11 to 12 hours and are usually overnight.
 You can fly from London Gatwick or Heathrow to Tambo International Airport (Johannesburg) or Cape Town International Airport.
 Airlines offering non-stop flights include British Airways, South African Airlines, Thomas Cook and Virgin Atlantic.
 From Tambo or Cape Town, you can hop on internal flights to Durban or Port Elizabeth.

 Often, flights to South African are cheaper from airports other than Heathrow or Gatwick.
 However, all flights will have at least one stopover.
 Emirates fly to Cape Town, Johannesburg, and Durban with a stopover in Dubai.
 Air France, Lufthansa, Turkish Airlines, KLM and Ethiopian Airlines